 Houses built by BrightLeaf provide a green home solution that lays the foundation for achieving a modernized blend of elite energy efficiency with a down-to-earth American farmhouse feel.
-All BrightLeaf home eco models are available in a stunning modern farmhouse facade, ready for you to apply your personal design touches inside and out.
+All BrightLeaf homes are available for you to apply your personal design touches inside and out.

 1. The Front Porch

 Your front porch can significantly add character and functionality to your home.
 Your porch signals a welcoming gesture to visitors, serves as a decoration space for the holidays, and is a lovely spot to enjoy nice summer days and nights.
 Depending on the positioning of the house, it can provide shade, wind, and rain protection, too, helping to keep energy costs low.
 The front porch is a multi-functional space that’s iconic to American farmhouse design.